RgbTrouw/Qs-Messenger/README.md

      ** Make sure to adjust the server address within the enclosed "hostname" file; (address:port)

-     ** Stay tuned for the latest updates and developments
+     ** Stay tuned for the latest updates and developments.

+     ** A new release with more features is probably not far away.

 Server configuration:
 --------------------------------------------------